Mohammed Mostajo-Radji: Honors and awards

 Mostajo-Radji has received several awards, including an honorary doctorate from Jose Ballivian University in Beni, Bolivia.
 In addition, he has been granted the Franz Tamayo medal, which is the highest honor granted by the Bolivian Senate.
 In 2015, he was selected as Person of the Year by El Deber newspaper, and in 2017 he was selected as "Latino 30 under 30" by El Mundo Boston.
 In 2019 he received the Latin Maya Award from the Networking for the Arts Foundation in Washington DC for his work in education development in Latin America.
 Other awards include the "Cruz Potenzada", which is the maximum award granted by the Comite Civico Pro Santa Cruz, as well as the Melchor Pinto award granted by the Government of Santa Cruz, Bolivia.
+In 2023, Mostajo-Radji was selected as a Google Cloud Research Innovator.